VseDorskiy/Data-Engineer/README.md

 Explains scope, objectives, modelling decisions, ETL workflow, warehouse structure, data quality checks, and recommended next development steps.

 Usage Notes
-- SQL queries can be run directly from Zoo.db file.
+- SQL queries can be run directly from Zoo.sqbpro file.
 - ETL can be reproduced by executing Python scripts inside Python_Programms.
-- Warehouse inspection can be done using SQLite or any compatible SQL tool.
+- Warehouse inspection can be done using DB Browser for SQLite or any compatible SQL tool.